The Counterintuitive Guide to Active Listening: Why Your Personality Type Sabotages Conversations (And How to Fix It)

 The Tactical Fix:

-• Practice saying “I see it differently” (the world won’t end)
+• Say “I see it differently”

-• Notice when you’re performing agreement vs. feeling it
+• Notice when you’re performing agreement vs feeling it

 • Set boundaries: “I need to think about that”